How to choose a pillow for neck support.

 If you're not sure what loft you need — and most people aren't, because it depends on factors you can't measure in a store — an adjustable pillow makes sense.

 But how the pillow adjusts matters.
-Two systems exist:
+Two common approaches:

 - Add/remove loose fill.
 Common in shredded-foam pillows.
 Adjusts loft, but also changes the internal support geometry.
 You're modifying the structure every time you adjust.